mschrumpf/vale-pretix/README.md

 **Before you make any changes**, create a new branch to this repo.
 Once you have made your changes, submit a pull request.
-If you have any problems, create an issue on this repo or send an email to [support@pretix.eu](mailto:support@pretix.eu).
+If you encounter any problems, create an issue on this repo.
-Put "docs" in the subject line.

 ### Orthography

 Orthograph errors come with a message such as: `Did you really mean 'pretix'?` If you encounter such an error, double-check that the word is spelled correctly.
 Edit `~/vale-pretix/styles/config/vocabularies/Docs/accept.txt` and add the word at the proper place in the alphabetical order.
+Use regular expressions to catch variations in capitalization and grammatical suffixes.
+Use the already existing entries as examples how to do this.

 If your file contains any orthographical errors that are not caught by Vale, edit `~/vale-pretix/styles/config/vocabularies/Docs/reject.txt` and add the word at the proper place in the alphabetical order.

 ### Irrelevant messages

+It is normal and expected to get several irrelevant messages when using Vale on your text.
+If you get a message that is irrelevant for the individual case, but still relevant for the pretix docs as a whole, ignore it and move on.
+You may use `grep` or other command line tools to filter out irrelevant messages.

-If you encounter a `warning` or `error` message that is irrelevant for the pretix docs, check the end of the line to see which style that rule came from.
+If you encounter a `warning` or `error` message that is irrelevant for the pretix docs **as a whole**, check the end of the line to see which style that rule came from.
 For example, if the end of the line says `write-good.Passive`, then the style is called `write-good` and the rule is called `Passive`.
 If the message is from the `pretix` style, see below.